mahoobox/mobiliary/README.md

 ## About

-This is a product made with love :fa-heart: from latam 🇨🇴
+This product was made from LATAM 🇨🇴 with :green_heart: to the world.